 In the beginning God created the heavens and the earth.
 Now the earth was formless and empty, darkness was over the surface of the deep, and the Spirit of God was hovering over the waters.
 And God said, “Let there be light,” and there was light.

 Was that an image of chaos just there?
 Question: did God create the formless darkness, or did God emerge from it?
 Based on how we view this image, the Bible’s creation story supports either possibility.
 One thing is certain, however.
 The formless darkness still exists.
-Chaos is a nightmarish place, with no telling how you got there, or how to get home.
-In small ways, this happens to all of us several times each day.
-During my (thankfully) brief journey into chaos, I learned the worst possible scenario is when I also forget who I am.
+Chaos is a nightmarish place, with no telling how you got there or how to get home.
+In small ways, all of us visit chaos several times each day.
+During my (thankfully) brief journey into chaos, however, I learned that the worst possible scenario occurs when I also forget who I am.

 Guided by tiny electrical beings?